Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Introduction

 Searches for anisotropic GWB rely on creating ``maps" of the cross power distribution by utilizing the direction dependent time delay between detectors~\cite{Allen:1996gp,Ballmer_2006,Radiometer_Mitra_2008}.
-This method, known as the GW Radiometer algorithm, is essentially aperture synthesis using the Earth's rotation.
-The LVK collaboration has applied this method on data up to the first part of the fourth observing run (O4a) and set upper limits on directional flux and angular power spectrum of anisotropic GWBs~\cite{PhysRevD.76.082003,PhysRevLett.107.271102,PhysRevLett.118.121102,O1O2Radiometer,O3Aniso,LIGOScientific:2025bkz}.
+This method, known as the GW radiometer algorithm, is essentially aperture synthesis using the Earth's rotation.
+The LVK Collaboration has applied this method on data up to the first part of the fourth observing run (O4a) and set upper limits on directional flux and angular power spectrum of anisotropic GWBs~\cite{PhysRevD.76.082003,PhysRevLett.107.271102,PhysRevLett.118.121102,O1O2Radiometer,O3Aniso,LIGOScientific:2025bkz}.

-The Radiometer algorithm has the capability of detecting CW sources too~\cite{PhysRevD.76.082003, PhysRevLett.107.271102, Messenger2015, PhysRevLett.118.121102, O1O2Radiometer, O3Aniso, MeyersThesis, Salvadore:2025lba}.
-As an unmodeled search, this method is robust to GWs from poorly understood CW sources, such as accreting neutron stars in X-ray binaries, and exotic sources, such as boson clouds around spinning black holes.
-A targeted narrowband radiometer search, where the radiometer is ``pointed'' to a specific direction and a narrowband GW signal is searched over the sensitive frequency range for terrestrial detectors (i.e., 20–1726 Hz), has been conducted in the past by the LVK collaboration~\cite{PhysRevD.76.082003,PhysRevLett.107.271102,PhysRevLett.118.121102,O1O2Radiometer,O3Aniso,LIGOScientific:2025bkz}.
-This search set constraints on GW strain from potential CW source directions such as Scorpius X-1, SN 1987A, and the Galactic Center.
+The radiometer algorithm has the capability of detecting CW sources too~\cite{PhysRevD.76.082003, PhysRevLett.107.271102, Messenger2015, PhysRevLett.118.121102, O1O2Radiometer, O3Aniso, MeyersThesis, Salvadore:2025lba}.
+As an unmodeled search, this method is robust to GWs from poorly understood CW sources, such as accreting neutron stars in x-ray binaries, and exotic sources, such as boson clouds around spinning black holes.
+A targeted narrow band radiometer search, where the radiometer is ``pointed'' to a specific direction and a narrow band GW signal is searched over the sensitive frequency range for terrestrial detectors (i.e., 20–1726 Hz), has been conducted in the past by the LVK Collaboration~\cite{PhysRevD.76.082003,PhysRevLett.107.271102,PhysRevLett.118.121102,O1O2Radiometer,O3Aniso,LIGOScientific:2025bkz}.
+This search set constraints on the GW strain from potential CW source directions such as Scorpius X-1, SN 1987A, and the Galactic Center.